Evalir/ConsoleArgsParser/README.md

 # ConsoleArgsParser
 ## CodeKatas
-Development tendency of apps course group project - CodeKatas, a library that helps you parse boolean flags from command line.
+Tendencies for Apps Development course group project - CodeKatas, a library that helps you parse boolean flags from command line.

 ## Getting Started